Invasion percolation on the Poisson-weighted infinite tree: Invasion percolation on the PWIT

 We continue to think of arrival times as given by points of $\mathcal{Q}$.
-It will be useful for us to view the above queuing procedure as creating a tree whose nodes are labelled by integers rather than by the elements of the queue.
-We do so by re-labelling each node of $\st$ (i.e., each customer $c$) with the (integer) time at which $c$ begins being served.
-Furthermore, suppose that we take as our servicing rule the invasion percolation rule -- i.e., the rule that prioritizes customers (points of $\mathcal Q$) with lower $y$-coordinate over those with higher $y$-coordinate -- and call the resulting tree $\st_{\lambda}$.
+It will be useful for us to view the above queuing procedure as creating a tree whose nodes are labeled by integers rather than by elements of the queue.
+We do so by re-labeling each node of $\st$ (i.e., each customer $c$) with the (integer) time at which $c$ begins being served.
+Furthermore, suppose that we take as our servicing rule the invasion percolation rule---that is, the rule that prioritizes customers (points of $\mathcal Q$) with lower $y$-coordinate over those with higher $y$-coordinate---and call the resulting tree $\st_{\lambda}$.
 Then $\st_{\lambda}$ is precisely the subtree of $\IPC(\mathcal P,\mathbb N)$ containing the root and all nodes joined to the root by paths all of whose edges have weight less than $\lambda$.
-Of course, everything still holds if we take $\mathcal{Q}=\pf \cap ([0,\infty)\times[0,\lambda])$ -- i.e., if we include points at height precisely $\lambda$ -- as long as we replace $S^{0,\lambda-}$ by $S^{0,\lambda}$ and replace the phrase ``less than $\lambda$'' by ``at most $\lambda$''.
+Of course, everything still holds if we take $\mathcal{Q}=\pff\cap([0,\infty)\times[0,\lambda])$---that is, if we include points at height precisely $\lambda$---as long as we replace $S^{0,\lambda-}$ by $S^{0,\lambda}$ and replace the phrase ``less than $\lambda$'' by ``at most $\lambda$.''